-A selected study of major authors, genres, periods, nationalities, and/or themes in literature other than British and American (taught primarily in English translation).
+A selected study of authors, genres, periods, nationalities, and/or themes in literatures other than British or American (taught primarily in English translation).
 May be repeated if the topic changes.
 Prerequisite: ENG 112 or 112H.
 Meets General Education Distribution Area IV.B.